Mahir Karić

-Mahir Karić (born 5 March 1992) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Leotar Trebinje.
+Mahir Karić (born 5 March 1992) is a Bosnian professional footballer who plays as a midfielder for First League of RS club Slavija Sarajevo.

-He previously played with Rudar Prijedor, Travnik, Baník Most 1909, Slavija Sarajevo, Vitez, Borac Banja Luka and Happy Valley.

 Career

 Happy Valley

 On 14 August 2018, Karić left Europe after playing football there for 7 years and signed with Hong Kong First Division club Happy Valley.
 He scored 17 goals in 25 games and helped the club to promote to the Hong Kong Premier League in the 2019–20 season.
 On 28 May 2020, Happy Valley announced that Karić would leave the club at the end of his contract.

 Olimpik

 On 29 September 2020, Karić signed a contract with Bosnian Premier League club Olimpik.
 He made his official debut for the club in a league loss against Željezničar on 17 October 2020.